timothywarner-org/globomantics-js-pack/README.md

 # Globomantics JavaScript Security Query Pack

 A comprehensive CodeQL learning package for identifying security vulnerabilities in JavaScript applications.
-This repository is designed for educational purposes as part of the Pluralsight GHAS CodeQL training class.
+This repository is designed for educational purposes as part of Tim Warner's Pluralsight GHAS CodeQL training class.

 ## Repository Structure